huphtur/huphtur.nl/src/resume.md

 _Feb 1992 - Apr 1995_
 - Imported and distributed sports and lifestyle products from the USA to skate shops across the Netherlands, Belgium, and Luxembourg.
 - Started and managed an amateur skateboard team to promote imported brands.
-- Produced and managed printed media for Rodolfo, including ads, catalogs, magazines, and point-of-purchase materials.
+- Produced and managed printed media for Rodolfo’s, including ads, catalogs, magazines, and point-of-purchase materials.
-- Supported sales operations as a skate shop nerd, delivering customer service and product expertise.
+- Supported sales operations in retail stores, delivering customer service and product expertise.